Included in Series

 You do not need to use the entire unit; feel free to select what suits your classroom needs.

 “This unit goes in depth on a topic that is often glossed over in textbooks.
 My students knew so little about it.
-The primary sources of camp newspapers and oral history were amazing, and the videos that introduced the lesson were really effective in framing the purpose of the lesson.” – Amy, History and Contemporary Issues Teacher, CT
+The primary sources of camp newspapers and oral history were amazing, and the videos that introduced the lesson were really effective in framing the purpose of the lesson.” – Amy, History and Contemporary Issues Teacher, Connecticut

 READINGS